 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
-This shortage is because of several things, including an aging workforce and competition from other industries.
-Many younger people also pursue college degrees instead of a licensed trade like HVAC.
+There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
+This shortage is because of several things, like a higher rate of retirement and competition from other industries.
+It's also more likely for young people to start pursuing college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?

-• Work in uncomfortable settings, including tight or dusty spaces.
+• Work in unpleasant settings, including tight or dirty spaces.

-Any job can be stressful.
-HVAC technicians handle complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-Appropriate experience and tools can help address any concerns.
-Additionally, paid training and a steady supply of work help people in the HVAC industry fend off some of the most common triggers of work-related stress.
+You can't fully escape stress when on the job.
+HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
+The proper experience and tools are helpful when resolving these concerns.
+What’s more, paid training and a steady supply of work help people in the HVAC industry reduce some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy objects and performing repetitive motions are both common during HVAC work.
-Getting to specialized types of equipment can be tiring.
+Lifting heavy objects and performing repetitive motions are both common during HVAC work.
+Accessing and servicing large equipment can be tiring.
 HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

 Is HVAC a Recession-Proof Job?

-While a recession can affect any industry, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be required, meaning HVAC professionals can often find work in many different cities.
+While no job is guaranteed to survive a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
+Repairs and installation will always be required, meaning HVAC professionals can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, professional servicing will become even more important.
-Newer models of heating and cooling systems consume less energy or produce it from renewable sources including solar and wind.
-Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.
+As climate control technology continues to evolve, professional servicing will become even more important.
+New forms of heating and cooling systems need less energy or generate it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will continue to expand, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED along with professional training.
-Other, more specialized (and higher paying) HVAC careers require additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED on top of technical training.
+Other, more specific (and higher paying) HVAC careers require additional education or certifications.

 You can secure the needed certifications by signing up for classes at a community college or trade school.
-How much time is needed to become an HVAC technician relies on the program, which is most often around six months to two years.
-An employer may also require NATE certification.
-An acronym for North American Technician Excellence, this key accreditation further develops your technical knowledge to ensure the highest quality services.
+How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
+Your employer might also require NATE certification.
+An acronym for North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to ensure the highest quality services.

-Even though basic concepts of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
-At the same time, HVAC careers aren't reliant on things like advanced math.
-While a little math is needed, most of the HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.
+While some aspects of the job can be learned on your own, getting the necessary education means combining classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While some math is involved, the majority of an HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.

-According to Midwest Technical Institute, enrolling in a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 per year.
-With a more conventional education, the standard student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
+A community college is usually around $5,000 every year.
+In comparison, the standard student debt for a bachelor’s degree is $25,921.

 Your Day-to-Day Schedule as an HVAC Technician

-Because HVAC is a fast-growing industry, your salary should reflect that.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Then again, total compensation can depend on where you live and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state may make as much as six figures.
+Top earners make between $56,600 and $68,000.
+However, total compensation can depend on where you live and its cost of living.
+Some HVAC techs working in management in a high-paying state may make as much as six figures.

 • HVAC manager, $72,515 average salary